51Degrees/specifications/pipeline-specification/part3/pipeline-elements/json-builder.md

     "screenpixelswidthjavascript": "//Set screen pixels width cookie.\r\ndocument.cookie = \"51D_ScreenPixelsWidth=\" + screen.width;"
   },
   "javascriptProperties": [
-    "device.screenpixelswidthjavascript",
+    "device.screenpixelswidthjavascript"
   ]
 }
 ```

 Result from a location lookup before any coordinates have been supplied.
-- The `javascript` property contains the script to be executed to get the
+- The `javascript` Property contains the script to be executed to get the
   coordinate values.
-- The `javascriptdelayexecution` property indicates that we don't want the
+- The `javascriptdelayexecution` Property indicates that we don't want the
   `javascript` snippet to be executed immediately because it will prompt
   the user to allow their location to be read.
-- The `zipcode` property is null because we haven't yet supplied coordinates
+- The `zipcode` Property is null because we haven't yet supplied coordinates
-- The `zipcodenullreason` property contains a description of why `zipcode`
+- The `zipcodenullreason` Property contains a description of why `zipcode`
   is null
-- The `zipcodeevidenceproperties` property contains a list of the delayed
+- The `zipcodeevidenceproperties` Property contains a list of the delayed
   execution properties that could be executed in order to get a value for
   this property.